ruizhang-ai/GMCF_Neural_Graph_Matching_based_Collaborative_Filtering/README.md

 This is our implementation for the paper:

-Yixin Su, Rui Zhang, Sarah Erfani, Junhao Gan, **Neural Graph Matching based Collaborative Filtering**. *International Conference on Research and Development in Information Retrieval* (SIGIR) 2021.
+Yixin Su, Rui Zhang*, Sarah Erfani, Junhao Gan, **Neural Graph Matching based Collaborative Filtering**. *International Conference on Research and Development in Information Retrieval* (SIGIR) 2021.

 ## Description